Nameless Rumia's Wiki

 “Confucius said, 'For example, consider mound building.
 If I need to carry a single bucket of soil, but I stop, then the stoppage is my doing.
 On the other hand, consider terrain leveling.
 It may require a bucket of soil at a time, but if I empty more, then the advancement is my doing.'”

 “Mencius replied, 'A person with no steady livelihood and a fixed heart can only become a 'shi' (士).
 If the people lack a steady livelihood, they won't have a fixed heart.
 If they don't have a fixed heart, nothing will stop them from committing criminal, evil, and selfish acts.
-If they're caught guilty under these circumstances, then you've set the people up for entrapment.
-How can a 'benevolent' ruler treat people this way?'”
+If they're caught guilty under these circumstances, you would just be entrapping them.
+How can such a 'benevolent' ruler treat people this way?'”

 “It does not matter how slow you go so long as you do not stop.”